 See Also: Why is There Ice on My Heat Pump

 Don’t Cover It

 Obviously if you have a furnace, the answer is the same.
-Don’t cover it.

-Now, on the other hand, if you have a separate air conditioning unit that is NOT a heat pump, things get slightly more complicated.
+If you have a separate air conditioning unit that is NOT a heat pump, things get slightly more complicated.
 As long as it isn’t running during the winter (not always a sure thing here in the Tennessee Valley!), you can cover it if you really, really want to.
 However, it’s generally not necessary and it can lead to some problems.

 Leaving a cover on your AC unit throughout the winter can lead to a couple of potentially serious problems.
 A covered AC unit can be an attractive shelter for rodents like mice and chipmunks, who may decide to nest in it and/or chew on the wiring.
 Furthermore, even with a cover on, some moisture will get into the unit due to humidity in the air or the evaporation of water from the ground around it.
 The cover blocks airflow, preventing this moisture from drying and leading to the growth of mold inside the unit.

 See Also: Taking Care of Your Homes Crawl Space

 If You Do Cover It